Federal Falls campground

 |What to bring||Clothes for all weather conditions, drinking water, cooking water, firewood|

 Federal Falls campground is a great place to relax, enjoy the surrounds and explore Mount Canobolas State Conservation Area.
-It’s close to some of the park’s walking tracks, including Federal Falls walk, Snowgum track and Hopetoun Falls track, and it’s completely free to camp here.
+It’s close to some of the park’s walking tracks, including Federal Falls walking track and Snowgum track.

-When you’re worn out from a day in the park, you can relax as the evening comes alive; with thousands of stars igniting the night sky and the park’s nocturnal animals awakening.
+When you’re worn out from a day in the park, you can relax as the evening comes alive.
+Thousands of stars ignite the night sky and the park’s nocturnal animals start stirring.
 In the morning you’ll be awoken by birds as they sing and dart between the majestic white gums that surround this campground.